stratum/stratum-helm-charts/stratum/README.md

 To install SONiC on the switch, please follow [this installation guide](https://github.com/sonic-net/SONiC/wiki/Quick-Start#installation).

+Note: The minimum version is 2022-07-28

 ## Kubernetes

 Once the SONiC is installed, you will need to install Kubernetes on top of it.

 This can be done manually or with help of Rancher.
 See [k8s official install document](https://kubernetes.io/docs/setup/production-environment/) for detail.

-Note: The minimum Kubernetes version is 1.17.5
+Note: The minimum version is 1.17.5

 ## Provide Chassis Config